MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started/overview-portals-docsites.md

 keywords: xbox live
 ms.localizationpriority: medium
 ---

 # Overview of portals and documentation sites

-Overview of portals and documentation sites.
+Overview of portals and documentation sites for enabling your game for Xbox Live.

 TBD